Stake-governed tug-of-war and the biased infinity Laplacian: The big picture: the global saddle hope and the Poisson game

-Section~\ref{s.leisurelytrees} presents the backbone of our proofs in the article.
-It proves a counterpart Proposition~\ref{p.leisurely} for the finite-horizon games $\game_n(\e,\lambda,v)$ of Theorems~\ref{t.leisurely} and~\ref{t.nashform}.
-This proposition shows that the global saddle hope is realized, and finds the location of the global saddle point, in the finite games.
-The result will be proved by the fundamental technique of backwards induction, for which we need to consider finite-horizon games; in this proof, the formal computations in Section~\ref{s.poisson} for the Poisson game at $\e= 0^+$ are perturbed so that $\e$ is permitted to be small but positive.
+Section~\ref{s.finitehorizonsolution} presents a fundamental element, the solution of finite-horizon games: it proves a counterpart Theorem~\ref{t.leisurely.theorem} for $\game_n(\e,\lambda,v)$ of Theorems~\ref{t.leisurely} and~\ref{t.nashform}.
+This theorem shows that the global saddle hope is realized, and finds the location of the global saddle point, in the finite games.
+The result will be proved by the fundamental technique of backward induction, for which we need to consider finite-horizon games; in this proof, the special form of the putative stake function as a ratio of polynomials available for root-reward trees is harnessed in the inductive step to demonstrate that a global saddle point lies where it should.
 By taking the horizon to infinity, we will derive Theorems~\ref{t.leisurely} and~\ref{t.nashform} in Section~\ref{s.finitetoinfinite}.
 We conclude in Section~\ref{s.directions} by reviewing some proof aspects and indicating several directions for developing theory and applications of stake-governed games.